 Program Mission Statement

 The mission of the Cognitive Neuroscience Admitting Program (CNAP) is to train graduate students from diverse background in inter-disciplinary, innovative approaches to investigating brain function and translating discoveries into solutions for health and society.
-The program prepares the next generation of leaders in neuroscience research and education through a flexibly tailored training program involving two years of cognitive neuroscience coursework and laboratory rotations, followed by students selecting a department and two expert advisors for their thesis research.
+The program prepares the next generation of leaders in neuroscience research and education through a flexibly tailored training program involving 18 months of cognitive neuroscience coursework and laboratory rotations, followed by students selecting a department and two expert advisors for their thesis research.

 - To confer broad and deep knowledge in, and critical appraisal of, core domains of cognitive neuroscience